 The Operator of the bingo hall must be registered by the Alcohol and Gaming Commission of Ontario (AGCO).
 Charitable organizations licensed to conduct and manage charitable gaming events in a pooling bingo hall must form a “Hall Charities Association” to set the schedule for charitable gaming events and administer the proceeds from them, file gaming summary reports regularly and manage activities such as advertising and marketing of the charitable gaming events.
 A Hall Charities Association Administrator is appointed to administer the Association’s activities.

 Member organizations of the Hall Charities Association are reponsible for applying for their individual gaming licences, filing reports for their licensed gaming events and providing bona fide members to conduct and manage their events.

-The Registrar of Alcohol, Gaming and Racing issues a licence to member organizations in conjunction with the individually approved municipal licences.
+The Registrar issues a licence to Hall Charities Association in conjunction with the individually approved municipal licences.